Workspace Templates, Pools, and Reset Behavior

 Some templates require a different workspace pool than the one currently running.

-- those expectations can affect which workspace pool is needed,
+- those expectations can change the required workspace pool

 Related docs